jay-meister/phoenix-gen-tutorial/learn-phoenix-gen.md

 $ mix ecto.migrate
 ```

 Great, our table has been altered to allow for a `draft` entry.
-If we go through the flow of creating a new draft post, we can see the following line in the terminal after pressing submit:
+If we go through the flow of creating a new draft post again, we can see the following line in the terminal after pressing submit:

 ```sql
 INSERT INTO "posts"